By AUBREE STAMPER, Photo Editor

 - Seo Taiji and Boys:

 This group is credited with changing South Korea’s music industry forever after bringing styles of popular Western music like rap, techno, rock, and hip-hop to Korea and becoming extremely successful with it.
-For the first time ever, South Korea’s popular music was being influenced by the outside world; songs even used English in the lyrics and performances included wild outfits and choreographed dancing.
+Before this group, Korea’s popular music consisted of ballads, trot, and folk music.
+But for the first time ever, the country’s popular music was being influenced by the outside world; songs even used English in the lyrics and performances included wild outfits and choreographed dancing.
 This group challenged traditional societal norms and laid down the foundation for modern K-pop.
 (Also, member Yang Hyun-suk went on to start YG Entertainment and create groups like Big Bang, 2NE1, Winner, iKon, and Blackpink.)

 SM Entertainment debuted H.O.T. in 1996 after Seo Taiji and Boys disbanded, making them one of the first idol groups in K-pop.
 Their music was centered around dance-pop and young female fans quickly caught on.
 The term “Hallyu” was first used with H.O.T. to describe their popularity outside of Korea (they attracted tens of thousands of fans in China and Japan).
 After seeing the immense success of the group, everyone tried to replicate their formula which is now the model used for all K-pop idol groups (Thanks Lee Soo-man!)
 Other hits by H.O.T. include “Line Up!”
 “Candy,” and “We Are The Future.”
 Member Kangta is now a director at SM alongside BoA.
 The group will also reunite on the show “Infinite Challenge” this month for the first time since their disbandment in 2001!